j12bates/IntuiType-MDTS/readme.md

 It it written using many of the conventions used by markdown.
 An example source incorporating supported features can be found in `example.md`.

+## Stylesheets
+Stylesheets are used to format all elements of a document while it is being generated.
+They are JSON files located in `src/res/`.
+If no stylesheet is specified when generating a document, `default.json` is used.

 ## Installation
 Install by copying the files in `src/` to a directory in `/opt/` or your preferred directory for installing software.
 Ensure that `generate.rb` is executable.